 Being a common food component, quercetin is generally safe and well tolerated at usual dietary intake.
 However it has been associated with headache, gastrointestinal effects, hematoma, and kidney toxicity.

-Mild constipation and hair thinning were reported by two of 260 patients taking AS195, which contains red vine leaf extract, rich in quercetin.
-Vomiting has occurred with high intravenous dosing as well as flushing, sweating, difficulty breathing (dyspnea), nausea, and vomiting.
+Mild constipation and hair thinning were reported by two of 260 patients taking AS195, which contains red vine leaf extract that is rich in quercetin.

 Insufficient available evidence.